manavmanocha/comprodls-sdk/README.md

 );
 ```

 Application which is using comproDLS SDK needs to persist this access token as this will be used in subsequent calls to comproDLS services/APIs.
+See [API Documentation] for detailed information on parameters, response JSON structure.

 ### Request API
 comproDLS SDK exposes a *request* function to call any comproDLS service/API.
 Following are some samples for using requet function